 It is widely known that water and electricity do not mix, so it is important to pay particular attention to electrical appliances and cords near wet areas such as kitchens and bathrooms.
-Also, if the parish has "...pay particular attention to electrical appliances and cords near wet areas."

-external power points, ensure that they are waterproof and in good condition.
+Also, if the parish has external power points, ensure that they are waterproof and in good condition.